|Program||MIME Browser for EML files|

 TEXT_PLAIN— a plain text document, equivalent to MIME content type

 text/plain.
-You can select any installed text font.
+You can select any installed text font that can display at least the ASCII range of characters.
 The appropriate character set should be automatically detected by the Java runtime or the JavaMail library.

 TEXT_XML— an XML document, equivalent to MIME content type